Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

-Marcus Smart and his Boston Celtics teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Friday.
+The Boston Celtics, Marcus Smart included, will be in action at 8:30 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.

-Let's dive into the prop bets available for Smart, using stats and trends to make good predictions.
+Now let's break down Smart's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Marcus Smart Prop Bets vs. the Heat